kierenAW/data_science_project_template/README.md

-# Project-Template
+# Project Template
-Template for projects
+Template for Data Science and ML projects